rayofthesun/getting-CleaningData/README.md

 1. All the relevant files are read using read.csv into separate data frames
 2. The training and testing data are read into Data Frames and then row binded (for X_ Y_ , and subject related files separtely).
 2. Then, I selected column names from features data frame, and used them to name the columns of already binded data set.
+3. Resultant Dimension : 10299 rows and 561 columns

 #### STEP 2:
 3. After that, using grep, columns related to mean and standard deviation are selected.